jazz-community/work-item-command-line/README.md

 See [Work Item Command Line 5.0](https://rsjazz.wordpress.com/2019/07/03/work-item-command-line-5-0/) for instructions how to setup and install WCL.

+**License**

 This software is licensed under the MIT license which is as follows: [MIT License](com.ibm.js.team.workitem.commandline/LICENSE.txt)

+All content is provided "as is" and without warranties.
+I am not responsible for any harm or damage caused by this material to you, your computer, your software, or anything else.

+**Disclaimer**

+This software is open source and not supported by IBM.
+Do not open support cases at IBM against this software.
+If you have questions open an issue here and/or ask a question in the [Jazz.net Forum](https://jazz.net/forum/questions/).

 **Note:**

 All of the following examples use bash multiline syntax for legibility.
 Leave them out when using single line commands, or replace them with a backtick (`) if you are using powershell.

 # Table of Contents